joshbegley/nyt-latest/README.md

 `Dodgers manager Dave Roberts said it's "up in the air" whether the catcher will be ready for the first postseason series.`\
 https://nytimes.com/athletic/6647695/2025/09/20/dodgers-will-smith-hand-injury-postseason/

-**Stanton blasts 450th career home run, moves to 41st all-time**\
+**Giancarlo Stanton blasts 450th career home run, moves to 41st all-time**\
-`Only four players have hit as many home runs in fewer games than the Yankees' slugger.`\
+`Only Mark McGwire, Babe Ruth, Alex Rodriguez and Harmon Killebrew have hit as many home runs in fewer games than Stanton.`\
 https://nytimes.com/athletic/6647810/2025/09/20/giancarlo-stanton-450-home-runs-yankees/

 **College Football Playoff 2025 projections: The most likely bracket with Week 4 underway**\